zygklp/api_header_optimizer/README.md

 ## Usage

 This gem allows to extract the headers required in httparty requests.
+If you have some issue with rails c, you can install or update the gem 'globalid'
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.